tiramisusolutions/mr.docs/docs/index.rst

 Usage
 -----
 Every command which you typical run via your ``Makefile`` like *make html* within Sphinx you can run via mr.docs.

-.. todo:: Add link to overview with all possible commands

 Example
 ~~~~~~~